alrokayan/hadoop-openstack-centos/README.rst

 	cd hadoop-openstack-centos

-*	From OpenStackTerminal, edit "config\configrc" file to match your OpenStack setup
+*	From OpenStackTerminal, edit `config\configrc` file to match your OpenStack setup
 *	From OpenStackTerminal, execute "01-centos-openstack" folder